barryclark/jekyll-now/_posts/2014-09-16-vagrant-environment-for-symfony-projects.markdown

 Add the **vagrant-symfony-master** folder that you just downloaded to your project root folder and rename it into **vagrant**.

-Open the `Vagrantfile` and configure the network interfaces by changing the IP address (replace **192.168.56.101** in the following example) and the ports (replace **1234** in the following example).
-It is important to remark that you must **use different ports for the different projects**, otherwise you won't be able to run various projects at the same time.
+Open the **Vagrantfile** and configure the network interfaces by changing the IP address (replace **192.168.56.101** in the following example) and the ports (replace **1234** in the following example).

+> It is important to remark that you must use different ports for the different projects, otherwise you won't be able to run various projects at the same time.

 The rest of the file you could leave as it is:

 {% highlight ruby linenos %}
-# my-wonderful-project/vagrant/Vagrantfile
+# wonderful-project/vagrant/Vagrantfile

 Vagrant.configure("2") do |config|
   # Configure the box to use